Saint Materiana: Minster church

-Tintagel and Trawsfynydd churches
+Tintagel church

-The first church at Tintagel was probably in the 6th century, founded as a daughter church of Minster: these are the only churches dedicated to the saint though she is usually identified with Madryn, Princess of Gwent, who has a church dedicated to her at Trawsfynydd in Gwynedd.
+The first church at Tintagel was probably in the 6th century, founded as a daughter church of Minster.
+By 1258, Materiana was recorded as Tintagel’s patroness.

-St Materiana's Church, Tintagel was restored by architect James Piers St Aubynin 1870.
+The current St Materiana's Church was restored by architect James Piers St Aubynin 1870.
 The north doorway dates to around 1080.
 There are two memorials which portray St Materiana: a statue in the chancel and a stained glass window in the nave.
+The Cornish historian Charles Thomas proposed that the Norman church of Tintagel and its dedication to St Materiana were due to the patronage of William de Bottreaux, lord of Boscastle rather than the Earl of Cornwall.

-The Cornish historian Charles Thomas proposed that the Norman church of Tintagel and its dedication to St Materiana were due to the munificence of William de Bottreaux, lord of Boscastle rather than the Earl of Cornwall.
+The parish feast traditionally celebrated at Tintagel was 19 October, the feast day of St Denys, patron of the chapel at Trevena.